jd-solanki/jd-solanki.github.io/src/blog/REST-api-design-tips.md

 - [Deep Dive into REST API Design and Implementation Best Practices](https://www.youtube.com/watch?v=7nm1pYuKAhY)
 :::

+### Tips

+- Always have separate delete endpoint to delete a resource even for soft delete where you just set is_deleted flag to true.
+- Never allow PATCH to delete resource.
+- Send 204 to already deleted resource without raising exception of resource already deleted ( Idempotency principles)

 ### API endpoint should be resource not action

 ```